 A single bromeliad houseplant can remove at least 80 percent of six different VOCs from the air inside a 76-liter pot.

-A single Bromelia Guzmania in a 20cm plastic nursery pot.
+A single Bromeliad Guzmania in a 20cm plastic nursery pot.